openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-errorManager.md

 type UnhandledRejectionObserver = (reason: Error | any, promise: Promise\<any>) => void

-Defines the observer for the promise rejection that is not captured at the JS runtime.
+Defines the observer for the promise rejection that is not captured in the main thread at the JS runtime.

 **Atomic service API**: This API can be used in atomic services since API version 12.